jeremyButtler/alnSeq/README.md

   To get around this I included the last version of alnSeq (20230908) in this repository, which does work.

-The update did make the Hirschberg faster, and provided a small speed boost to the other programs.
+The 20231022 update did make the Hirschberg faster, and provided a small speed boost to the other programs.

 # Building and running alnSeq

+## C standalone

-## How to build alnSeq
+### How to complie alnSeq as a standalone

 ```
 # How to install this program